-To accelerate spiritual evolution yogic meditation employs many means amongst which the prime ones are mantra, mudra, bandha, chakra-visualisation and Kundalini-raising techniques.
-The yogic chakras are representations of evolutionary brain circuitry with the lower three chakras representing our reptilian, mammalian and primate ancestry respectively.
-By understanding the chakras and skilfully meditating on them, yoga offers the opportunity to activate higher brain centres and propel the evolution not only of the individual but of society as a whole.
+To accelerate spiritual evolution, yogic meditation employs many means amongst which the prime ones are mantra, mudra, bandha, chakra-visualisation and Kundalini-raising techniques.
+The yogic chakras are representations of evolutionary brain circuitry with the lower three chakras representing our reptilian, mammalian and primate ancestry, respectively.
+By understanding the chakras and skillfully meditating on them, yoga offers the opportunity to activate higher brain centres and propel the evolution not only of the individual, but of society as a whole.
 Kundalini-raising techniques consist of a combination of all other yogic means to raise the life force (prana) to a level, where meditation is easy and spiritual insight becomes spontaneous.

-Gregor is coming to Horsham all the way from Australia.
-He is an internationally renowned yoga teacher and author, dedicated to codifying and personally ‘road-testing’ the traditional yoga practices for our benefit and for the benefit of mankind.
+Gregor is an internationally renowned yoga teacher and author, dedicated to codifying and personally ‘road-testing’ the traditional yoga practices for our benefit and for the benefit of mankind.
 Gregor is offering an authentic yogic insight, that is in real danger of being lost, as yoga becomes more and more commercialised.